antouanbg/Compiled-IBEX-Day-Ahead-Price-Dataset/README.md

 Code accompanying the paper (Angelov, Trifonov, Pavlova, 2026) and the Compiled IBEX Day-Ahead Price Dataset (DOI: 10.5281/zenodo.21191790).

+The paper is funded by Bulgarian National Science Fund, project “Research on the possibilities of using artificial intelligence and simulation models to improve energy efficiency”, grant number KP-06-PN97/47 (SUNI BG-175467353-25-08-0262).

 # Simulation code: Individual and Coordinated MILP Dispatch of an Industrial PV-Battery Prosumer Community

-Code accompanying the paper (Angelov, Trifonov, Pavlova, 2026) and the Compiled IBEX Day-Ahead Price Dataset (DOI: 10.5281/zenodo.21191790).

 ## Contents
 | File | Purpose |